 In the social world, the word variety refers to the diverse types of information you can collect with big data.
-Variety allows you to gain analysis from more than just the textual context of the mentions.
+The variety allows you to gain analysis from more than just the textual context of the mentions.
 With each new network comes new ways to post user opinions or thoughts.
-These could come in the form of a status update, video, check-in, etc. As a result, in addition to monitoring conversations, knowing how to respond appropriately is an integral part of your strategy.
+These could come in the form of a status update, video, check-in, etc. As a result, in addition, to monitoring conversations, knowing how to respond appropriately is an integral part of your strategy.

-All current social networks (and each successful one in the future) have their own unique ways of eliciting engagement.
+All current social networks (and each successive one in the future) have their own unique ways of eliciting engagement.
 It’s important to know and understand how the various social networks work so you can reply in character.

 Social also allows your business to be proactive by identifying who the major players and users are on each social network.
 Tools such like Hootsuite or Viralheat can pinpoint which users have the most influence and impact on your target audience.
 You can identify these influencers by who has mentioned you most frequently or by the number of followers the individual has.
 Forming relationships with these power users is a great way to use the variety of social media to gain brand ambassadors and evangelists.

 Keep in mind the specific types of information that big data gives you like audience location, likes, dislikes, check-in locations, etc. This kind of information allows you to tailor your content to their preferences so you can increase the chance of building a lasting relationship and keeping them interested.